-To change the Label GVM shows, do it with a tool like Gparted.
+To change the Label GVM shows, do it with a tool like parted.
 GVM reads the volume label that is assigned in the Master Boot Record, if there is none it gives the size the the storage device.
-The best option is to use the Gparted LiveCD or use any other LiveCD that that has Gparted on it.
-I had no problems adding a label to the storage units, but it’s a good idea to do as GParted warns and to backup any files first.
-If no name changes need to be made to root (/) or say another fixed partition (/home) Gparted can be used right then and there but be sure to kill GVM first:
+A good option is to use a LiveCD that that has parted on it.
+I had no problems adding a label to the storage units, but it’s a good idea to do as Parted warns and to backup any files first.
+If no name changes need to be made to root (/) or say another fixed partition (/home) parted can be used right then and there but be sure to kill GVM first:

 Avoid Broken Links to Other Storage Units